OleksiiKolotenko/account-manager/README.md

 App starts at http://localhost:3000/
 Server starts at http://localhost:5000/

-To build and app with docker use docker-compose up --build
+To build an app with docker use docker-compose up --build

 Technologies used:
 - HTML